Where to See Puffins in Iceland

 Photo from Spectacular 2.5 Hour Big Whale Safari & Puffin Watching RIB Boat Tour with Transfer from Husavik

-There are several advantages to taking a boat tour to see puffins, rather than just walking up to them on the shore.
+There are several advantages to taking a boat tour to see puffins rather than just walking up to them on the shore.

-Firstly, it provides you with a great opportunity to get out on the water and admire sites such as the peninsulas around Faxafloi bay from a unique perspective.
+Firstly, it provides you with a great opportunity to get out on the water and admire sites such as the peninsulas around Faxafloi Bay from a unique perspective.
 Secondly, it allows you to watch puffins doing more than just guarding their burrows, such as bobbing in the water and diving for fish.

 Finally, it also provides a better chance to see more of the animals that many hope to catch in Iceland, such as Humpback Whales (which also migrate to Iceland for the summer) and White Beaked Dolphins.

-Puffin Watching from Reykjavík
+Puffin Watching from Reykjavik

 Photo from Up Close 2 Hour Whale & Puffin Watching Boat Tour with Transfer from Reykjavik

-The most affordable and direct trip will take you out in a boat that has been visiting these islands for seventeen years; it is small enough to get close to the islands safely and quietly, yet still has a sheltered area in case it the weather becomes problematic.
+The most affordable and direct puffin tour will take you out in a boat that has been visiting these islands for seventeen years; it is small enough to get close to the islands safely and quietly, yet still has a sheltered area in case it the weather becomes problematic.
 There are binoculars on board so that you can get a perfect view of the nesting puffins.

-Photo from Affordable 1 Hour Puffin Watching Boat Tour with Transfer from Reykjavik
+Photo from Affordable 1-Hour Puffin Watching Boat Tour with Transfer from Reykjavik

-Even if you overlook a puffin-watching segment and simply take a standard whale-watching tour, you are still more than likely to see puffins, bobbing like corks in the ocean or fluttering overhead.
+Even if you overlook a puffin-watching segment and simply take a standard whale-watching tour, you are still more than likely to see puffins bobbing like corks in the ocean or fluttering overhead.

 Although your operator will do their best not to disturb any animals, you may see a puffin take off in flight from the ocean, which is quite an entertaining sight.
-With a body built for agile swimming, not for flying, they have to clumsily and energetically ‘sprint’ over the water, maniacally flapping their wings, to gain enough momentum to lift into the air.
+With a body built for agile swimming, not for flying, they have to clumsily and energetically "sprint" over the water, maniacally flapping their wings, to gain enough momentum to lift into the air.

 Puffin Watching from North Iceland